constantimi/subscription-api/README.md

 ### 2. CQRS with MediatR

+Command and Query Responsibility Segregation pattern separates read and update operations for a data store.
+Implementing CQRS in your application can maximize its performance, scalability, and security.
+The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

 -   **Commands**: Handle state-changing operations (e.g., `SubscribeCommand`).
 -   **Queries**: Handle read-only operations (e.g., `GetSubscriptionSummaryQuery`).

-### 3. Repository Pattern
+### 3. Repository and UnitOfWork Pattern

--   Abstracts data access to ensure testability and separation of concerns.
+-   The repository and unit of work patterns are intended to create an abstraction layer between the data access layer and the business logic layer of an application.
+Implementing these patterns can ensure testability and separation of concerns

 ### 4. Middleware Pipeline